Frank Barnard (author): Novels

-Barnard wrote his first novel, ‘One Day’, between 1957-1959.
+Barnard wrote his first novel, ‘One Day’, between 1957 and 1959.
 It amounted to 104,000 words and though praised as ‘highly promising’ by legendary agent Osyth Leeston of A.M.Heath it remained unpublished.
 Barnard, now focussed on a career in the media, resolved to return to fiction at some future time but nearly fifty years passed before his debut novel, ‘Blue Man Falling’ was published by Headline in 2006.

 Barnard's debut novel, Blue Man Falling, was published by Headline in 2006.
 This chronicled the lives of RAF fighter pilots in the Battle of France.
 It formed the first in a trilogy of novels following the Englishman Kit Curtis and American Ossie Wolf to Malta (Band of Eagles) and North Africa (To Play The Fox).
 A fourth, standalone, novel, A Time For Heroes, described as a "sweeping, three-generation historical epic encompassing both World Wars, about heroism, the romance of aviation and the conflict between fathers and sons", was published by Headline in 2012.
 His fifth novel, A Remembrance Of Ghosts, a postwar mystery thriller set in the world of journalism, was released on Amazon Kindle in October 2019, described by crime writer Peter James as "superb, a wonderful book".